aws-powertools/powertools-lambda-python/docs/upgrade.md

 ## Migrate to v3 from v2

+!!! info "We strongly encourage you to migrate to v3.
+However, if you still need to upgrade from v1 to v2, you can find the [upgrade guide](/lambda/python/2.43.1/upgrade/)."

 We've made minimal breaking changes to make your transition to v3 as smooth as possible.

 ### Quick summary